 This website explores the facts, truths and myths about natural gas exploration and production using the slickwater horizontal hydraulic fracturing process in the Barnett, Haynesville and Eagle Ford Shales of Texas, as well as other shale formations nationwide.
 Our purpose is to present the best available information about natural gas exploration and production to help civic leaders and citizens make informed decisions about how to proceed with this heavy industrial process in their communities.

-The following is an open letter to the Denton, Texas City Council following their decisions on Tuesday, July 15, 2014, to deny a citizens petition for a ban on hydraulic fracturing sending the measure to a referendum vote on the November mid-term ballot.
+The following is an open letter to the Denton, Texas City Council following their decision on Tuesday, July 15, 2014, to deny a citizens petition for a ban on hydraulic fracturing sending the measure to a referendum vote on the November mid-term ballot.

 Last night, I attended the City Council meeting for the vote on the ban on hydraulic fracturing, and was there until 3:00 AM, when the Council cowardly chose to be followers rather than leaders on a very important issue.
 The excuses I heard were pitiful rationalizations for why the council chose to "lead from the rear" instead of voting to protect the health and safety of its citizens.